bixb922/freezefs/README.md

 For files opened in "rb" mode, or files in "r"/"rt" mode with readline() or read()  operations, no decode buffer is necessary.

+## Restrictions
+Some operations such as json.load( file ) should be done with a open( filename, "rb" ) instead of "r".
+If not, a "OSError: stream operation not supported" may be raised.

 ## Unit tests

 The /test folder on github has unit tests.